 Giannis Antetokounmpo, Greece

 “The Greek Freak” served a mandatory military service alongside his brother, Thanasis, back in 2016.
-With the NBA’s Milwaukee Bucks, Giannis captured his first league MVP award in 2019 and is one of the best two-way players in the game.
+With the NBA’s Milwaukee Bucks, Giannis captured his first league MVP award in 2019 and followed that up with another MVP in 2020 before winning the NBA Finals in 2021.
+He is one of the best two-way players in the game.

 Yogi Berra, Navy